Keira Walsh: 2021–22

-With Walsh one of several injured players out at the start of the 2021–22 season, Manchester City began poorly.
-Walsh returned to playing in October 2021 and, in November, scored a powerful strike against Leicester from the edge of the box, which was shortlisted for the WSL goal of the month.
-Manchester City under Gareth Taylor (who replaced Cushing as manager in 2020), from the start but particularly in the 2021–22 season, played Walsh differently; her passing metrics, as well as "almost all of her metrics around attacking play", "dropped significantly" as she was encouraged to sit and pass in defense.
+Walsh was one of several injured players out at the start of the 2021–22 season, which Manchester City began poorly.
+She first returned to playing in October 2021 and, in November, scored a powerful strike against Leicester from the edge of the box to put City ahead, which was shortlisted for the WSL goal of the month.
+Absent again until January 2022, she returned with other players to help City to a win against Brighton in their first match of the new year.
+The season then turned in their favour, including winning the 2022 League Cup in March.
+Later that month, Walsh made her 200th appearance for the club, becoming the second player, following Houghton, to reach a double century.
+She only found out she had achieved the milestone after the match, when teammate Janine Beckie told her and gathered the team to celebrate.

+From March through May, City maintained an all-win streak; Walsh was particularly influential in their FA Cup semi-final victory, before City's run eventually ended when they lost 2–3 in extra time in the 2022 FA Cup final.
+In May, Walsh was nominated for City's Player of the Season, with the club feeling she had "taken her game to a new level" during it.
+Manchester City under Taylor played Walsh differently from the start, with Walsh staying close to and mainly passing to the defense; while continuing to have among the highest passing statistics in the WSL, her passing metrics, as well as "almost all of her metrics around attacking play", "dropped significantly" in the 2021–22 season.
 Podcast The Offside Rule said in early July 2022 that this change had left Walsh, a playmaker now limited in opportunities to progress play and superfluous defensively, "with rather little to do."

-In March 2022, Walsh made her 200th appearance for the club, becoming the second player, after Houghton, to reach a double century.
-She was ranked the sixth-best UEFA Women's Player of the Year for 2021–22, and the third-best England Women's Player of the Year in October 2022.
+Accounting for both the domestic and international season, Walsh was ranked the sixth-best UEFA Women's Player of the Year for 2021–22, and the third-best England Women's Player of the Year in October 2022.
 Later in October, she was nominated for the FSA Women's Player of the Year Award.